Hrbnger/Agrisense-2.0/README.md

 Figure 11:Community forum
 4.3.6 Design Principles
 The design philosophy emphasizes minimalism, ensuring that interfaces are easy to use and reduce cognitive load for non-technical users.
 Consistency is maintained through a uniform design language across all screens, helping users stay oriented and comfortable as they navigate.
-Accessibility is prioritized by using high-contrast colors, readable fonts, and full keyboard navigation to meet WCAG compliance standards.
+Accessibility is prioritized by using high-contrast colours, readable fonts, and full keyboard navigation to meet WCAG compliance standards.
 A mobile-first responsive approach ensures the application performs smoothly on smartphones, even in areas with limited internet bandwidth.
 Contextual help features such as in-app tooltips and guided tours assist new users in understanding key functions without external documentation.
 Finally, visual feedback mechanisms, including clear status messages and loading indicators, enhance user confidence by providing immediate and unambiguous responses to their actions.
 4.4 Key System Components
 4.4.1 Authentication Module
 Imposes secure user registration and login using industry-standard methods